yongjun21/DataScienceCapstone/README.md

 3. Modelling.R
 4. Testing.R

 **Preprocessing.R** contains the script that preprocess the raw corpus from the *raw* folder into cleaned tokenized form.
-As running time is long, I have provided the preprocessed training data in the *res* folder therefore no need for you to run this script.
+As running time is long, I have provided the preprocessed training data in the *res* folder therefore no need for you to run this script. **Github does not allow me to upload files larger than 100mb.
+Full version of this repo with the *raw* and *res* folders can be retrieve from my Gitlab [repo](https://gitlab.com/yongjun21/DataScienceCapstone)**

 **Training.R** builds a n-gram language model from the tokenized corpus.
 I stop at 4-gram but included continuation probabilities so Kneser Ney can implemented.